jpearkes/mu3e/README.md

 Jupyter notebook provided is a starter for making some plots.

 ### Notes on Dark Photon Model (Ap)
 Parameters for model are in models/ApWW_UFO/parameters.py.
+The important ones are:
+- MAp (mass)
+- WAp (width),
-The important ones are MAp (mass), WAp (width), and GV (coupling to Standard model fermions).
+- GV (coupling of dark photon to Standard model fermions).